 The identification of a preferred alternative does not lessen ADOT's responsibility to give all alternatives a similar degree of analysis and evaluation during the EIS process.
-Once the preferred alternative has been identified, it may be developed to a higher level of detail than other alternatives to facilitate development of mitigation measures and to ensure compliance with other laws and regulations if ADOT determines that doing so would not affect its ability to reach an impartial decision (23 USC 139).
+Once the preferred alternative has been identified, it may be developed to a higher level of detail than other alternatives to facilitate development of mitigation measures and to ensure compliance with other laws and regulations if ADOT determines that doing so would not affect its ability to reach an impartial decision (23 U.S.C.U.S.C.
+139).

-The preferred alternative is also presented in the ROD as the "selected alternative," which is the alternative ADOT has selected to move forward with in the design, engineering, and eventual construction process.
-A monitoring and enforcement program shall be adopted and summarized where applicable for any mitigation (CEQ 1505.2).
+The preferred alternative is presented in the ROD as the "selected alternative," which is the alternative ADOT has selected to move forward with in the design, engineering, and eventual construction process.
+A monitoring and enforcement program shall be adopted and summarized where applicable for any mitigation.
+If the preferred alternative from the final EIS is modified or is not the selected preferred alternative for some reason, the ROD must clearly address the changes.